-The coastline changes over time due to ocean currents, tropical weather systems as well as beach use and maintenance activities.
-South Carolina Code of Laws § 48-39-280 requires DHEC’s Office of Ocean and Coastal Resource Management to establish and periodically review beachfront jurisdictional lines.
-There are two lines of beachfront jurisdiction - the baseline and the setback line.
-The baseline is the more seaward (towards the ocean) of the two jurisdictional lines, while the setback line is the landward (towards the land) line.
-The purpose of these lines is to delineate the extent of DHEC's direct permitting authority for activities within the defined beach and beach/dune critical areas.
-South Carolina’s beachfront jurisdictional lines enable DHEC to implement laws and regulations that support the state's beachfront management goals, and protect vulnerable shorelines and natural ecosystems.
+South Carolina’s beaches are dynamic places, some beachfront shorelines accrete or gain sand while other shorelines erode.
+The coastline changes over time due to tides, waves, currents, tropical weather systems, as well as beach use and maintenance activities.
+South Carolina Code of Laws § 48-39-280 requires DHEC to establish and periodically review two beachfront jurisdictional lines.
+There are two beachfront jurisdictional lines - the baseline and the setback line.
+The baseline is the more seaward (towards the ocean) line, while the setback line is the landward (towards the land) line.
+The purpose of these lines is to delineate the extent of DHEC's direct permitting authority for activities within the beach/dune system critical area, and enable DHEC to implement laws and regulations that support the state's beachfront management goals, and protect vulnerable shorelines and natural ecosystems within this critical area.

-South Carolina law requires DHEC's Office of Ocean and Coastal Resource Management to establish and review the position of the two lines of beachfront jurisdiction every seven (7) to ten (10) years.
+South Carolina law requires DHEC to establish and review the position of the beachfront jurisdictional lines every seven (7) to ten (10) years.
 The average annual erosion rate for all oceanfront land that is developed or potentially could be developed is also reviewed during this time frame.

 For Property Owners

-Proposed activity within the state’s beachfront jurisdiction should be coordinated with DHEC to determine if notification or an individual permit application is necessary.
+Proposed activities within any of the state’s beachfront critical areas should be coordinated with DHEC to determine if notification or an individual permit application is necessary.
 Please be aware that there may be critical areas landward of the jurisdictional setback line that may also require authorization and coordination with DHEC.
-Staff is available to assist property owners in understanding these requirements.
+Staff are available to assist property owners in understanding these requirements.

 For Land Surveyors